 Branched-chain amino acids (BCAA) are growing in popularity for their impact on muscle building, but the benefits of BCAAs don’t stop at fitness.
 Many studies support BCAA supplementation for your overall wellness, nutrition, and managing lean body mass.

 All proteins consist of amino acids characterized based on their structure.
 The combined amino acids form the building blocks of your body’s tissue.
-There are three main branched-chain amino acids: leucine, isoleucine, and valine.
+There are three naturally occurring branched chain amino acids in humans: leucine, isoleucine, and valine.

 BCAAs are essential amino acids, which means our bodies cannot create them.
 They play a vital role in general wellness and a unique role in muscle tissue.